realArcherL/W3C-Reviews/reviews/css-color-adjust-1.md

 ### Change B — Forced colors applies to `<color>` components of all properties

 * Broader application increases observable differences
-* Expands fingerprinting surface. note: I believer this should be called out because every other component becomes exposed to this, and we should be explicity about it
+* Expands fingerprinting surface. note: I believe this should be called out because every other component becomes exposed to this, and we should be explicity about it

+HOWEVER, also want to point out that ⚠ The fingerprinting surface already existed; this change standardizes it. (the discussion and reasoning [here](https://github.com/w3c/csswg-drafts/issues/5710) and actual statement in the privacy section of the RFC: https://www.w3.org/TR/css-color-adjust-1/#privacy)

 > ```text
 > /* “When forced colors mode is active… the <color> components of all properties… are force-adjusted…” */